autumnssuns/email-dotnet/README.md

-# .NET Console Application to send Emails using Microsoft Graph API
+# .NET Console Application to send Emails using SMTP

 ## Installation